CN-UPB/DeepCoMP/README.md

 * Agent keeps trying to connect to all BS, even if out of range. --> Subtracting req. dr by UE + higher penalty (both!) solves the issue
 * Normalizing loses info about which BS has enough dr and connectivity --> does not work as well
 * Central agent with observations and actions for all UEs in every time step works fine with 2 UEs
+* Even with rate-fair sharing, agent tends to connect UEs as long as possible (until connection drops) rather than actively disconnecting UEs that are far away

 ## Development